Giles Oldroyd,

 President

+Giles Oldroyd is President of the Donald Danforth Plant Science Center where he is dedicated to advancing the Center’s mission to improve the human condition through plant science.
 A plant geneticist, Giles is internationally recognized for pioneering research to understand symbiotic interactions between plants and beneficial bacteria and fungi that aid in the uptake of nutrients, especially nitrogen and phosphorus.
-He is among the top 1% of highly cited plant scientists across the globe, and one of only a few hundred scientists in the world who are elected members in both the UK’s Royal Society and the US National Academy of Sciences, the two foremost scientific organizations in the English-speaking world.
+He is among the top 1% of highly cited plant scientists across the globe, and one of only a few hundred scientists in the world who are elected members in both the UK’s Royal Society and the US National Academy of Sciences.
+Giles has received numerous awards and in recognition of his impactful work, he was named one of the Top Agri-Food Pioneers by the World Food Prize Foundation in 2024.